-DATED SEPTEMBER 26, 2014
+DATED NOVEMBER 20, 2014

-1,923,077 Shares Common Stock
+1,428,572 Shares Common Stock

 This is an initial public offering of shares of common stock of Eyegate Pharmaceuticals, Inc. No public market currently exists for our shares.
 We are offering all of the shares of common stock offered by this prospectus.
-We anticipate the public offering price of our shares of common stock to be between \$12.00 and \$14.00 per share.
+We anticipate the public offering price of our shares of common stock to be between \$6.00 and \$8.00 per share.

-All common share and per-common-share figures in this prospectus have been adjusted to reflect a 1-for 10.98 reverse stock split of our outstanding common stock to be effected prior to the consummation of this offering.
+All common share and per-common-share figures in this prospectus have been adjusted to reflect a 1-for-10.98 reverse stock split of our outstanding common stock effected on September 25, 2014.